jaqmol/teth/README.md

 ## Example and starter project: **teth-todo**

-[Todo app implemented in teth and T.](https://github.com/jaqmol/teth-todo) Provides you a best practice example of how to structure an app with teth.
+[Todo app implemented in teth and T.](https://github.com/jaqmol/teth-todo) Provides a best practice example of how to structure an app with teth.

 ## TOC